Pedrodpj92/Predicting_DBpedia_types/approach1/README.md

 *logical* path, knowing the most specific (detailed/deeper) type we can compute the whole type path.
 Therefore, this approach tries to predict this most specific class.
-For this approach we add only one column to the common training set: the column entitled Class.
+For this approach we add only one column to the common training set: the column entitled Class (see figure below).

-As shown in the figure, for
-resource Cervantes we have type Writer and for resource Spain we have type Country, because these are their most specific types.
+As shown in the figure, for resource Cervantes we have type Writer and for resource Spain we have type Country, because these are their most specific types.
 In this approach we have used 3 different training methods: Nave Bayes, Random Forest and Deep Learning (multi-layer feedforward).

 ![Approaches training](http://es-ta.linkeddata.es/approachestrainign.png)